Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 For video interviews, it is imperative to communicate to your candidates in advance your expectations and the platform for the interview.
 Since there are multiple options for video software (Zoom, Skype, Microsoft Teams, etc.), you’ll need to ensure your candidates are familiar with the software you’re using to conduct the interview.

-To learn more about video conferencing software, read our guide on the Best Video Conferencing Software for 2022.
+To learn more about video conferencing software, read our guide: Best Video Conferencing Software.

-Once you’ve secured the platform you will use, provide any relevant information that your candidates will need to connect to the interview well before your meeting time (preferably three days in advance, but at least 48 hours before the interview).
+Once you’ve secured the platform you will use, provide any relevant information that your candidates will need to connect to the interview well before your meeting time (preferably three days in advance, but at least 48 hours prior to the interview).

 Some of this information might include: